-- Communication and interaction, for example, autistic spectrum disorder and speech and language difficulties - Cognition and learning, for example, dyslexia, dyspraxia and global learning delay - Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD) and Attachment disorder. - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy and cerebral palsy. - Moderate/severe/profound and multiple learning difficulties - We have two ASD hub classrooms called the Sky room and Rocket room, where we teach up to 8 children on the Autistic Spectrum.
-Children are placed in the hubs by the Local Authority's SEN panel.
-The school is also recognized by the Local Authority as being a centre of Expertise in ASD.
+- > Communication and interaction, for example, autistic spectrum disorder, speech and language difficulties - > Cognition and learning, for example, dyslexia, dyspraxia - > Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD) - > Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy - Moderate/severe/profound and multiple learning difficulties

+We have an ASD hub where we teach children who are on the Autistic Spectrum.
+Children are placed in the hub by the Local Authority's SEN panel.
+The school is also recognised by the Local Authority as being a centre of Expertise in ASD.
 (Please see hub and centre of expertise pages on the website for more information about these)